vernamlab/Bake-it-till-you-make-it/README.md

-# heat induced SCA against masked Neural Netowrks
+# heat induced SCA against masked Neural Networks
-This is a repo for the bake it till you make it paper (https://eprint.iacr.org/2023/076.pdf).
-It contains the codes to dataset for masked NN power trace and code to run T-test on it.
+This repo contains the code and a link to the dataset of traces used to evaluate the robustness of masked neural networks (NNs) against side-channel attacks.
+The results of this study are presented in the paper ``Bake It Till You Make It: Heat-induced Leakage from Masked Neural Networks'' (https://eprint.iacr.org/2023/076.pdf).
+In this study, power traces have been collected using a LeCroy wavePro 725Zi oscilloscope in the Riscure setup.
+[ModuloNET](https://tches.iacr.org/index.php/TCHES/article/view/9306/8872), a masked NN offering first-order security, is implemented on Artix-7 FPGA on Chipwhisperer CW305 target, and the capturing process is controlled by the Chipwhisperer Lite board.

 # Dataset
-The dataset is available on the following link: (https://wpi0-my.sharepoint.com/:f:/g/personal/fganji_wpi_edu/Egk3ePCYYk5AsOm4jsPonlEBT6I8kMPhDyhtm8j51937RA?e=9QbaJt)
+The dataset is available upon request.
+Please contact fganji (at) wpi (dot) edu

-The link contains the file with raw traces captured using the Riscure setup for the attacks mentioned in the paper. ( do we need details here about the types of traces? )

 # TVLA test